 Learning from the Mentorship Project for Unaccompanied Children in Greece

-Through the activities of the CO.A.ST – My Coming of Age Story project, our team had the opportunity to learn more about an inspiring initiative supporting unaccompanied children in Greece: the mentorship project run by the General Secretariat for Vulnerable Persons and Institutional Protection of the Ministry of Migration and Asylum, with the support of the European Union Agency for Asylum (EUAA).
+Through the activities of the CO.A.ST – My Coming of Age Story project, our team had the opportunity to learn more about an inspiring initiative supporting unaccompanied children in Greece: The mentorship project.

 Peer-to-peer support in practice

-A core component of the mentors’ work involves visits to accommodation centres and Supported Independent Living (SIL) facilities, mainly in Attica but also in other regions of Greece.
-During these visits, mentors organise focus group discussions where children can ask questions, share concerns, and receive practical guidance on issues affecting their daily lives.
+A core component of the mentors’ work involves visits to Accommodation Centres and Supported Independent Living (SIL) apartments, all across Greece.
+During these visits, mentors organise informative sessions and focus group discussions where children can ask questions, share concerns, and receive practical guidance on issues affecting their daily lives.

 The project also promotes creative expression through art.
-The organisation of painting workshops and painting exhibitions in different locations offers children the opportunity to express themselves creatively while showcasing their talents to the wider public.
+The organisation of painting workshops and painting exhibitions in different locations, offers children the opportunity to express themselves creatively, to socialize with their peers, to improve their skills and techniques while showcasing their talents to the wider public.
 These activities help build confidence and provide positive visibility to young people’s artistic abilities.

 Sharing information and building connections

-Another important initiative within the project is the Teens Network, which brings together mentors, professionals, partners and the interested minors for monthly online thematic meetings.
-These sessions address topics relevant to unaccompanied children, providing accessible information and guidance to help them better understand different processes and navigate everyday challenges.
+Another important initiative within the project is the Teens Network, which brings together mentors and minors residing in accommodation facilities across Greece for monthly online thematic meetings.
+The sessions are organized and chaired by the mentors and focus on one theme per session, which is either requested by children or chosen by the mentors, These sessions address topics relevant to unaccompanied children, providing accessible information and guidance to help them better understand different processes and navigate everyday challenges.
+Professionals can be invited to share information on specific thematics.

 Mentors also contribute to the creation of informational and educational videos, published on the YouTube channel “Mentors Explained.”
 These videos provide practical guidance on key topics and can be accessed continuously via QR codes, making them an accessible resource for young people seeking reliable information.